ipod825/vim-netranger/README.md

 ## Recent Update
+** Bookmark functions are deprecated.
+Please use thirdparty plugins such as [ipod825/vim-bookmark](https://github.com/ipod825/vim-netranger/issues/40).
 ** The setting `g:NETROpenCmd` is now set to `NETRNewTabdrop`, which close the netranger buffer.
 If you prefer the old behavior, you can have `let g:NETROpenCmd=NETRNewTabdrop`.
 ** Preview window is on now by default.
 To turn it off, set `g:NETRPreviewDefaultOn=v:false`.**